katecpp/katecpp.github.io/_posts/2016-01-17-boost-optional.markdown

 }
 {% endhighlight %}

-There is also another, shorter way to implement this with the use of special two-arguments constructor.
+There is also another, shorter way to implement similar functions with the use of special two-arguments constructor.
 The first argument is a condition.
 The second argument is an initialization value to be used when the condition is true.
 When the condition is false the object stays uninitialized.

 {% highlight cpp %}
 optional<Object> Pool::getLastObject()
 {
+    Object retValue = !m_data.empty() ? m_data.back() : Object();
-     return optional<Object>{!m_data.empty(), m_data.back()};
+    return optional<Object>{!m_data.empty(), retValue};
 }
 {% endhighlight %}